Writing at Hooton Pagnell All Saints

 Our Vision & Intent

-Our writing curriculum places writing at the heart of learning.
-We aim to develop confident, motivated, and successful writers by providing purposeful and meaningful opportunities to write.
-Guided by the research-informed principles from the Writing for Pleasure Centre, we nurture creativity, independence, and a love of writing while equipping pupils with the skills they need to communicate effectively.
+At Hooton Pagnell All Saints, writing is at the heart of learning.
+Our curriculum is designed to develop confident, motivated, and successful writers who can communicate effectively and creatively.
+Guided by the research-informed principles from the Writing for Pleasure Centre, we nurture curiosity, independence, collaboration, and a love of writing, reflecting our Christian values of respect, care, and perseverance.

 Implementation